s4ke/Master-Thesis/src/md/050-benchmarks.md

 \label{sec:benchmarks}

-The preceding section has shown that PArrows are expressive.
+The preceding sections have shown that PArrows are expressive.
 This section evaluates the performance overhead of this compositional abstraction in comparison to  GpH and the `Par` Monad on shared memory architectures and Eden on a distributed memory cluster.